spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 Prognostics is an engineering discipline focused on predicting the time at which a system or a component will no longer perform its intended function.
 The predicted time then becomes the remaining useful life (RUL), which is an important concept in decision making for contingency mitigation.
 Prognostics predicts the future performance of a component by assessing the extent of deviation or degradation of a system from its expected normal operating conditions.

-Traditional maintenance concept is typically time/schedule based and is a reactive type of maintenance.
+Traditional maintenance concept is typically time/schedule based and is a reactive type of maintenance in the event of premature equipment failure.
 On the other hand, condition based maintenance is prognostics-based and a pro-active type of maintenance that relies on early detection and prediction of potential failure of the equipment or component to pre-empt sudden breakdowns and prolonged downtime, resulting in reduced maintenance cost while keeping equipment operationally ready and available.

 The aim this project is to build machine learning models capable of forecasting the remaining useful life of turbofan engines (regression model), as well as predicting whether they will fail or not given the operating conditions data (classification model).
 The output of the models will be computed with a set of maintenance costs to demonstrate the benefits of such pro-active maintenance concept.